 Best Chicago comic book conventions

-For fans of Japanese pop-culture (which encompasses anime, video games, musicians and outlandish snack foods), there's no larger Midwest celebration of the island nation than Anime Central.
-The annual convention allows like-minded otaku to mingle, admire the gravity-defying hairstyles sported by cosplayers and meet voice-over talent from imported cartoons.
+For fans of Japanese pop-culture (including anime, video games, musicians and strange snack foods), there's no larger Midwest celebration of the Land of the Rising Sun than Anime Central.
+The annual convention allows like-minded otaku to mingle, admire the gravity-defying hairstyles sported by cosplayers and meet English and Japanese voice actors who bring imported cartoons to life.
 When the convention floor closes, the party continues at the popular Soap Bubble dance and late-night anime screenings.

 Let out a few blood-curdling screams during Flashback Weekend, an annual convention that celebrates gory slasher flicks, cinematic monsters and horror films.
 This year's lineup of guests includes Tobin Bell and Shawnee Smith from the Saw films, as well as Alex Winter, who reprises his career-defining roll as Bill S. Preston, Esq. in the upcoming Bill and Ted Face the Music.

 If you don’t see the magazines and comics you want to read in the world, why not make ’em yourself?
 At Chicago Zine Fest, makers of DIY publications gather for three days of sharing knowledge, stories and enthusiasm for handmade art.
 The main event takes place on Saturday, when participants show off their wares in a giant marketplace, allowing members of the public to purchase self-published magazines, books, comics and more.

 Organized by a group of passionate anime fans, Anime Midwest is a destination for anyone who is obsessed with Japanese animation, culture, music and fashion.
 The three-day event brings thousands of attendees to Rosemont, where they can meet anime voice actors, visit a maid cafe and enjoy unlimited ramen, rice and soda.
 At night, the convention organizes raves, costume balls, karaoke competitions and anime screenings.